ipaqmaster/vfio/README.md

 ## General usage arguments

+`-agents`

+  If set, sets -qemu-agent and -spice, enabling both during VM runtime.
+See their own flags below.

 `-avoidVirtio` / `-noVirtio`

   If set, tries to pick more traditional QEMU devices for the best compatibility with a booting guest.